V-Cent/TTE/docs/tech/tov.md

 Definitions:

 **Solid Stance**: Attack does no stagger (but still does damage).
 A small blue bubble appear on the receptor of the attack.
-Enemy may drop all solid stance after or before certain attacks, and the player drops all during attacks.
+Enemy may drop all solid stance after or before certain attacks.
 To break solid stance, use artes that have the guard break property or do enough damage (not based on stat values) to break through the defense.

 ### Basic Arte Progression